gcwilliams/async-http-client/README.md

 ##### Combining Tasks

-Create a task that resolves when all the provided tasks are resolved
+Create a task that resolves when all of the provided tasks are resolved

     // Task<String>... -> Task<List<String>>
     Task<List<String>> task = Tasks.all(Tasks.of(""), Tasks.of(""));

-Create a task that resolves when any the provided tasks are resolved
+Create a task that resolves when any of the provided tasks are resolved

     // Task<String>... -> Task<String>
     Task<String> task = Tasks.any(Tasks.of(""), Tasks.of(""))

 ##### Waiting

-You _can_ wait on a task to complete, this operation will throw an exception if that task fails or times out
+You _can_ wait on a task to complete, this operation will throw an exception if that task fails or the timeout is exceeded

     // Task<String> -> String
     String result = Tasks.get(Tasks.of(""), 1000);